Learning and Skills Council: Economic mismanagement in college re-building

 In July 2009, the Public Accounts Committee described the LSC's handling of its college building programme as 'catastrophic mismanagement'.
 It resulted in a £2.7 billion debt, with 144 college building contracts having to be terminated abruptly, and leaving many colleges with huge financial penalties for breach of contract with civil engineering companies.
 23 colleges have debts of more than 40% of their annual income, with some facing possible financial collapse.
 The re-building programme had renovated over half of England's colleges since 2001.

 Abolition

-On 17 March 2008 the abolition of the LSC was announced; funding responsibilities for 16- to 19-year-old learners were to transfer to Education Funding Agency and the Skills Funding Agency, which was created to distribute funding for adult learners in further education colleges.
+On 17 March 2008 the abolition of the LSC was announced; funding responsibilities for 16- to 19-year-old learners were to transfer to Education Funding Agency and the Skills Funding Agency, which was created to distribute funding for apprentices and learners in further education colleges.

 The Machinery of Government announcement heralded the end of the LSC, to make way for the Young Peoples Learning Agency and the Skills Funding Agency, reporting to DCSF and BIS respectively.
 These changes started in April 2009 and were completed by March 2010.